goodberries/.github/profile/README.md

-# Self-Healing ML Pipeline — Project Overview
+# Goodberries: Self-Healing ML Pipeline — Project Overview

 This project implements a production-style, self-healing customer care chatbot using microservices, Retrieval-Augmented Generation (RAG), feedback-driven improvement, and Kubernetes-first deployment.
 It showcases DevOps + MLOps practices: containerization, GitHub Actions CI/CD, secrets management, persistent data stores, and a nightly training loop.

+The name of the project is inspired from a spell in dnd5 which heals people :)

 ## High-level Architecture
 - Frontend Service (Nginx static site)